heiko73/data2mqtt/README.md

 # data2mqtt
 A Python script that can read data in various formats from an URL and publish the data to an MQTT broker

+## Features

+The script allows to specify an URL (optional: username / password) from where it fetches data.
+Once the data has been successfully received, data2mqtt tries to detect the format of it.
+In addition to JSON, the program also supports XML, CSV and YAML.
+As soon as the format has been identified, the data is parsed and each found data point is published to a specified MQTT broker, which can be defined by IP address/hostname and port.
+Optionally, credentials for the broker can be provided if it is required.

+The URL processing is handled by the requests library, with one exception: if it starts with file:// , data2mqtt reads the specified file directly.

+## Usage

     usage: data2mqtt.py [-h] [--configfile CONFIGFILE] [--config CONFIG] [--prefix PREFIX] [--username USERNAME] [--password PASSWORD] [--mqttuser MQTTUSER] [--mqttpassword MQTTPASSWORD] [--verify VERIFY] [--interval INTERVAL]